-- (d) provide for the application of investment earnings; and - (e) generally provide for the management of those investments. - Local Government (Financial Management) Regulations 1996 - 19.
-Investments, control procedures for
+- (c) prescribe circumstances in which a local government is required to invest money held by it; - (d) provide for the application of investment earnings; and - (e) generally provide for the management of those investments.

-(1) A local government is to establish and document internal control procedures to be followed by employees to ensure control over investments.
+Local Government (Financial Management) Regulations 1996

-- The control procedures are to enable the identification of - (a) the nature and location of all investments; and - (b) the transactions related to each investment.
+- 19. Investments, control procedures for - (1) A local government is to establish and document internal control procedures to be followed by employees to ensure control over investments. - (2) The control procedures are to enable the identification of - (a) the nature and location of all investments; and - (b) the transactions related to each investment.